 Helm Charts

-The OpenStack community provides two upstream repositories delivering helm-charts for its services (openstack-helm) and for its required infrastructure (openstack-helm-infra).
+The OpenStack community provides an upstream repository delivering Helm charts for OpenStack services and their required infrastructure (openstack-helm).

-Both repositories are used by STX-Openstack.
-Since it might be needed to control the version of Helm charts we are using and/or apply specific patches to the Helm charts source, both repositories points to a fixed base commit SHA and are delivered as any other StarlignX Debian package.
+This repository is used by STX-Openstack.
+Since it might be necessary to control the version of Helm charts being used and/or apply specific patches to the Helm chart sources, the repository points to a fixed base commit SHA and is delivered as any other StarlingX Debian package.

 The common approach when developing a patch for such Helm charts is to first understand if it is a StarlingX specific patch (i.e., for STX-Openstack use case only) or if it is a "generic" code enhancement.
 The process of creating a Debian patch is described on the StarlingX Debian package build structure docs.

-Whenever it is a generic code enhancement, the approach is to create the patch to quickly fix the STX-Openstack issue/feature but also propose it upstream to the openstack-helm and/or openstack-helm-infra community.
-If the change is accepted, later it will be available on a newest base commit SHA, and when STX-Openstack uprevs its base version for such packages, the patch can be deleted.
+Whenever it is a generic code enhancement, the approach is to create the patch to quickly fix the STX-Openstack issue/feature but also propose it upstream to the openstack-helm community.
+If the change is accepted, later it will be available on a newest base commit SHA, and when STX-Openstack uprevs its base version for the package, the patch can be deleted.

 There are also cases when the issue can be solved by simply changing the Helm override values for the chart, in that case, you can go for the static overrides route described in the "FluxCD Manifests" section below.

-Additionally, not all the Helm charts used by STX-Openstack are delivered by the OpenStack community as part of openstack-helm and openstack-helm-infra repositories.
+Additionally, not all Helm charts used by STX-Openstack are delivered by upstream communities.
 Some charts are custom to the application and are therefore developed/maintained by the StarlingX community itself.
 Such helm-charts can be found under the stx-openstack-helm-fluxcd folder.
 Currently the list contains the following charts:

 - Clients